miladh/pylgn/docs/source/quick.rst

 Create network
 ''''''''''''''
-First step is to import pylgn, including the spatial and temporal kernels, and create a network:
+First step is to import pyLGN, including the spatial and temporal kernels, and create a network:

 .. testcode::